Mountains are arguably the most iconic subjects in landscape photography.

 Mountain Landscape Photography Tips

-In this section, we will look at the importance of planning, how lighting plays a key role, why composition matters, and how using the right gear can make a massive difference in the quality of your photographs.
+In this section, let’s look at the importance of planning, how lighting plays a key role in mountain landscape photography, why composition matters, and how using the right gear can make a massive difference in the quality of your photographs.

 1. Plan and Scout Your Location

 When you are shooting landscapes, you do not want to be spending precious time looking for the right spot or finding the right angle on the day you are taking the photograph.
-Scouting out the location in advance and taking a few trial snaps can go a long way in being able to capture the perfect shot.
+This is an overlooked step, by many photographers, but scouting out the location in advance and taking a few trial snaps can go a long way in being able to capture the perfect shot.

 Whether it is portraits or sunset and sunrise landscapes, the beautiful lighting that you get during the ‘golden hour’ is unmatched.
-Naturally, when you are shooting mountain landscapes, this lighting can enhance your image.
+Naturally, when you are shooting mountain landscapes, this lighting can help you deliver breathtaking photos.
 However, the mountains may well block the light, thereby reducing the ‘golden hour’ period, or, at times, even eliminating it entirely!